 Included in the Modular Training (Approximately 180 hours of study and practice):

-✓ Learn to practice and skillfully teach poses through greater understanding of anatomy, energetic actions and modifications
+✓ Learn to practice and skillfully teach poses through greater understanding of anatomy, energetic actions and variations

 ✓ Understand specific benefits of postures and pranayama for building a personal practice or for working with a wide range of students

-✓ Practice modifications for injuries and/or special needs
+✓ Practice modifications for injuries and/or various bodies and needs

 ✓ Learn contraindications for foundational poses